Key people and events of the American civil rights movement

 Despite these dangers, the Freedom Rides continued until they reached New Orleans.

-The protesters were arrested in Alabama and Mississippi, but the rides helped to bring national attention to the issue of segregation on public transportation.
+The protesters were arrested in Alabama and Mississippi, but the rides continued to bring national attention to the issue of segregation on public transportation.

 He was a leader of the nonviolent resistance movement and spoke out against discrimination and racism.